What Is an Encrypted Email?

 You might have stumbled upon the term “encrypted email” because of a new workplace policy or a standard in your industry.
 While the idea of encrypting your emails might sound intimidating, it’s more approachable than you think.

-Email services, like Gmail and Yahoo, keep improving their security and spam protection mechanisms.
-They already have decent security to keep your messages safe as they travel from your computer to their servers.
-They do this using a protocol called TLS, which makes sure nobody can peek at your message while it’s on its way — more on TLS later.
+Mailbox providers already offer encryption services to keep your messages safe as they travel from your computer to their servers.
+They do this using a protocol called TLS, which makes sure nobody can peek at your message while it’s on its way — more on the SSL or TLS encrypted email protocol below.

-However, once your email reaches the service provider’s servers, the TLS protection goes away, and your email sits there in a readable, plain format.
+However, once your email reaches the service provider’s email servers, the TLS protection goes away, and your email sits there in a readable, plain, proper email format.
 So, if someone gets access to these servers, they may be able to read your email easily.

 What’s more, this plain text email isn’t just accessible from your account but also from the recipient’s account.
 So, if someone steals your or the recipient’s password, they can read the email without any problem.

 Unencrypted emails are also pretty easy to forge.
-Hackers can fake an email and make it look like it came from a legitimate source.
+Hackers can fake an email and make it look like it came from a legitimate source — also called email spoofing.

 That’s why relying on basic protection won’t be enough in some situations.
-Instead, you need to apply end-to-end encryption so that your email is encrypted right on your device and stays encrypted while it’s on the server until it reaches the recipient’s device.
+Instead, you need to apply end-to-end encryption.
+Your email is encrypted right on your device and stays encrypted while it’s on the server until it reaches the recipient’s device.
+This is the purpose of encrypted email in our daily lives.

-Here are scenarios where we recommend using end-to-end encrypted emails for extra security.
+Here are scenarios where we recommend using end-to-end encrypted emails for extra email security.

 Protect Sensitive Information